greg-zometa/me/src/content/blog/comptia/a-plus/core-1/hardware/motherboards.md

 ## Table of contents

+## Overview

+The fundamental physical component within all of our computers is the motherboard.
+The motherboard is a computer's central communications backbone connectivity point, through which all components and external peripherals connect.

+Motherboards can be found in virtually all computers, especially desktop and laptop PCs.
+The components generally contains the CPU, connectivity to power, and additional slots for expanding the capabilities of the system.

 ## Form factors

-The fundamental physical component within all of our computers is the motherboard.
-The motherboard generally contains the CPU, spaces for memory.
-There’s connectivity to power.
-You’ve got additional slots that you can use to expand the capabilities of the system.
-And everything involving the entire process of using your computer begins and ends with the motherboard.

-As you can imagine, there are different motherboards that have different sizes depending on your requirements.
-We’ll look at some of the most popular sizes that are in use today.
-There’s usually a basic layout on these motherboards regardless of the size because most motherboards will include a CPU or slots for memory or expansion.
-But the amount of expansion slots and the amount of additional memory slots may vary depending on the size of the motherboard.
+There are different motherboards that have different sizes depending on the hardware's requirements.
+There’s usually a basic layout on motherboards regardless of the size, but the amount of expansion slots and the amount of additional memory slots will vary.

-One thing that doesn’t seem to change much between motherboard versions, though, is the power connector.
-All of these power connectors are very standardized.
-And to keep compatibility through all of these different systems, you’ll find that most motherboards will use the same type of power connection.
-We generally choose a motherboard based on the size of the case we might own or how much future expansion we might need.
-And in some cases, we might choose a motherboard based on how much airflow is required to keep that system cool.

-If you look at Wikipedia, there are over 40 different sizes and types of motherboards.
-Thankfully, there are only two or three that are very popular, and generally, you’ll find motherboards that are relatively compatible between the different cases.
-The big difference will be how many features and how much room do you need for this motherboard.

-The CompTIA exam objectives tend to focus on which motherboard you might choose for a particular task and how you might install that particular motherboard.
-You wouldn’t generally have to memorize exact dimensions of a particular motherboard models, and generally, you’re choosing between two or three different motherboard types to answer one of these questions.
-For example, which motherboard would you use if you’re putting together a media center?
-Maybe you have a video editing system, or maybe you’re using a thin client.
-There’s different motherboards and different sizes for each of these scenarios.
-So it’s useful to understand when you would use a particular motherboard for a particular task.
+[There are dozens of different motherboard form factors](https://en.wikipedia.org/wiki/Motherboard_form_factor).
+For the CompTIA exam, there are two primary motherboard families you need to know: [the ATX family](https://en.wikipedia.org/wiki/ATX) and [the ITX family](https://en.wikipedia.org/wiki/Mini-ITX).

+### ATX

-The CompTIA exam objectives focus on two different motherboard families.
-One is the ATX family, and the other is the ITX family.
-The standard ATX is the motherboard that you’d most likely find in a desktop computer.
+Short for advanced technology extended, **ATX** is the motherboard that you’d most likely find in a desktop computer.
 It has a lot of real estate, plenty of expansion slots, lots of memory, and there’s plenty of room inside of a desktop for this size of motherboard.
-You might use ATX on a desktop system, but a Mini-ITX motherboard might be perfect for the small form factor computer that you keep next to your television.

-These larger desktop motherboards are advanced technology extended motherboards or ATX.
-It’s a standard that’s been around since 1995, and it’s one that’s become very popular for desktop computers.
-If you’re buying a computer for a desktop today, you’re probably buying an ATX motherboard.
-There have been a number of updates to the ATX standard over the years.
-So the ATX motherboard you find today will probably have a power connector that’s 20 or 24 pins in size, and there may be additional power on the motherboard for CPU.
+First released in July 1995 by Intel, ATX has since had many revisions.
+The first was version 2.01 in February 1997, then 2.03 in May 2000, 2.1 in June 2002, and 2.2 in February 2004.
+If you’re buying a computer for a desktop today, you’re probably buying an ATX motherboard with a power connector that’s 20 or 24 pins in size, and there may be additional power on the motherboard for CPU.

-If you need more of a smaller form factor for your motherboard, you might want to look at an ITX motherboard.
-This is a style of motherboard that was created by VIA Technologies in 2001, and it’s perfect for small form factors and smaller cases.
-Although this is relatively small compared to ATX, the screw holes in this motherboard are exactly the same as an ATX motherboard.
-So you could even install this very small motherboard into a much larger case that was originally designed for ATX.

-But the real value of these smaller motherboards is that you can fit them into much smaller cases which can then fit into much smaller areas.
-I mentioned earlier having a computer right next to your television, and in those cases, it would be nice to have something in a much smaller case instead of having a full size desktop system right next to your media center.
+### ITX

+Short for Information Technology eXtended, **ITX** is a small motherboard form factor from VIA Technologies released in November 2001 with the Mini-ITX.
+With the compact configuration of ITX motherboards, they are used in low-cost small setups found in cars, network devices, set-top boxes, and other small computers.

+Later versions of ITX include the Nano-ITX released in March 2003, the Mobile-ITX released in March 2004, and the Pico-ITX released in April 2007.
+An important feature of a variety of ITX motherboards are its low power consumption, using less than 25 watts of power, with some as few as five watts.

 ## Expansion slots

-If you look at a motherboard, there are a lot of different components that are attached to these systems.
-There’s CPU and memory and storage and expansion slots, and there needs to be some way that all of these different components can communicate with each other.
-There are also times when we might want to add additional functionality to our motherboard by adding an expansion card into one of the available slots.
-And that expansion card needs some way to communicate with the memory and the CPU.
+There are times when we might want to add additional functionality to our motherboard by adding an expansion card into one of the available slots.
+Alternatively known as a **bus slot** or **expansion port**, an **expansion slot** is a connection or port inside a computer on the motherboard or riser card.
+It provides an installation point for a hardware expansion card to be connected and communicate with the memory and the CPU.

+### PCI

-If you’re working with an older computer, you may see some expansion slots on that computer that are PCI.
-This is Peripheral Component Interconnect, and it’s a standard that’s been around since 1994.
-PCI has different bus sizes that could be used.
-There’s a 32-bit PCI bus and a 64-bit PCI bus.
-And these communicate using parallel communication.
+If you’re working with an older computer, you may see some expansion slots that are **PCI**, **Peripheral Component Interconnect**.
+Peripheral Component Interconnect is a common connection interface for attaching computer peripherals to the motherboard.
+PCI was popular between 1995 and 2005 and was most often used to connect sound cards, network cards, and video cards.

-The 64-bit expansion slot is effectively the same thing.
-We still have parallel communication and sending all 64 bits across the bus at the same time.
-But obviously, the 64-bit bus is twice as large as the 32-bit bus.
-Physically, the 64-bit interfaces are also much larger than the 32-bit.

-On newer computers, you probably won’t find a PCI bus.
-Instead, you’ll find the newer PCI express bus.
-You’ll sometimes see this written as PCIe with the lowercase e.
-This effectively replaces PCI, and it changes the way we communicate across this bus.
-Instead of a parallel connection, PCI express uses a serial connection.
-And the communication path that it uses to communicate between these PCI express devices is called a PCI express lane.
+A PCI bus lets you change different peripherals that are attached to the computer system.
+Usually, there are three or four PCI slots on a motherboard.
+With PCI, you can unplug the component you want to swap and plug in the new one in the PCI slot.
+If you have an open slot, you can add another peripheral like a second hard drive.

+Computers might have more than one type of bus to handle different traffic types.
+The PCI bus used to come in both 32-bit and 64-bit versions.
+PCI runs at 33 MHz or 66 MHz.

+### PCIe

+Modern computers mainly use other interface technologies like USB or [PCI Express](https://www.techtarget.com/searchdatacenter/definition/PCI-Express) (PCIe).
+Some desktop computers might have PCI slots on the motherboard to maintain backward compatibility.
+However, the devices that were attached as PCI expansion cards are now either integrated onto motherboards or attached by other connectors like PCIe.

 Just as you add more lanes to a highway to support more traffic, you can add more lanes to a PCI express bus to support the transfer of more data.
 You’ll see these lanes referred to as a 1, 2, 4, 8, 16, or 32 full-duplex lane.
 These are written with an x at the beginning, so you’ll sometimes see x1, x2, x4, and so on.
 Normally, we would pronounce this with the x being a by.
 So this is a by 1, by 2, by 8, or by 32, for example.

-You want to make sure that you have everything lined up properly with the card and that you’re not pushing too hard.
-If the card is not installing, then you should pull it back out, have a look at the different settings on your card and on the slot, and then try installing the card again.
-If you have everything aligned, then this card should slide into the slot very easily, and you can lock it in place with the screw connection on the case.

 ## Connectors